New iPhones launched in Australia

 Live Photos takes some getting used to.
 For the last three days, about half of my photographs-as-videos have a point at the end where I relax my arms and drop the iPhone back down from its shooting position, and the Live Photo turns into a blurry mess — it breaks the illusion a little.
 If there were a way to trim the length of Live captures afterward, that would help immensely, but it’s really just a different experience — significantly closer to the scene-making of a video than it is to the instantaneous capture of a photo — that needs some training and hands-on experience to get through the learning curve.
 Sharing Live Photos, too, just doesn’t happen — you’ll only be sending that initial JPEG to your friends — and that’s a pity.

 home screen apart from moving app icons around in series and into folders.
 I don’t like not having widgets on my home screen.
 I don’t like the two-paned approach to notifications.
 But these are all sharp delineations between Android and iOS, and I’ll readily admit I’ve become comfortable with the way Android has done things for some time now.
 There’s so much I like about the new iPhone’s hardware that I’m willing to overlook my few and minor dislikes within the software.

 streaming audio and video services, the ever-increasing speed of mobile networks, and the increasing ubiquity of always-available Wi-Fi services like Telstra Air.
 By the way, I no longer think a removable battery is necessarily a good thing.
 I’d much rather have a larger battery overall, crammed into any extra space possible, and fast charging and useful accessories that make charging simple.
+Should You Buy It?

 If you want an iPhone, then this is the iPhone you should get.
 One hundred per cent.
 At a hardware level, it’s a quantum leap; it does things that just weren’t possible before.
 It makes impossible things — a tap becomes a push becomes a press, which sounds impossible on a flat, non-tactile touchscreen — possible.
 3D Touch is to the current breed of iPhone what the App Store was to the

 do mid-range or budget smartphones.
 (If you want a cheaper iPhone, you can buy last year’s flagship.)
 That means it’s directly in contention with the Samsung Galaxy S6 edge and S6 Edge+ — even the names are similar.
 But the new features — Force Touch being by far the most important and immediately useful, as well as the most likely to expand into something truly special, although the transformative power of a really good camera and really cool photo modes can’t be underestimated — do an amazing job of selling the iPhone 6s.
 It doesn’t feel like a waste of money, far from it.

 grown up.
 It works quickly and competently and without pause from the moment that you pick it up or take it out of your pocket, to when you unlock it, to when you talk to Siri, to when you Force Touch an app and jump straight into the feature you were looking for.
 Capturing a Live Photo is just about the most complicated new feature of the iPhone 6s, and that’s a skill that’s quickly learned in theory — if not yet in practice.
 It’s a device that I’d be happy going on holiday with — no extra tablet, no extra laptop — and that’s almost the biggest compliment I can give it.

 more than justify it as an upgrade purchase.
 It looks (nearly) identical, and it functions just as a normal iPhone should, but in those small things that we use our phones for every day — the note-taking that used to take half a dozen taps, the email reading that was half a dozen taps and swipes, the occasional selfies — it’s entirely different.
 It has changed that process entirely, and I think Apple’s competitors will adopt that technology on both a hardware level and a software level in the months and years to come.
 Just like the original iPhone was the first multi-touch smartphone that spawned an entire industry after it, the iPhone 6s will change that industry fundamentally and completely.